homearanya/active-escapes/src/pages/tours/hotel-hopping-wild-coast-trail.md

     - src: ../../img/gallery/HH_ngunicows.JPG
       caption: D’em cows on the beach becomes a normalised sight after a few days on the Lower Wild Coast Hotel-Hopping trail
     - src: ../../img/gallery/HH_Trennerys.JPG
       caption: A family cottage at Trennerys Hotel – Night 2 on the Sunshine Hotel-Hopping Trail.
     - src: ../../img/gallery/HH_jacuzzi.JPG
       caption: A soak in the hot tub with a glass of bubbly.
 What more could a girl want.
     - src: ../../img/gallery/HH-lunch.jpg
       caption: Hikers can look forward to some scrumptious dining after a day on the trail.
 Open air dining.
     - src: ../../img/gallery/HH_estuary.JPG
       caption: null
     - src: ../../img/gallery/HH_Mbay cliffs.JPG
       caption: null
     - src: ../../img/gallery/HH_cruise.JPG
       caption: null

 price:
   heading: Meander Trail (5 Nights/ 4 Hike Days)
   overview: null
   table:
     - pax: 4-5 Persons
       price: R8200/pp
     - pax: 6 - 8 Persons
       price: R7800/pp

   heading2: 'Minibreak: Morgan Bay - Cinsta (3 nights/ 2 hike days)'
   overview2: null

   table2:
     - pax: 4-5 Persons
       price: R5400/pp
     - pax: 6 - 8 Persons
       price: R5100/pp

   includes:
     - <strong>'5 Night Meander Trail:'</strong>
     - '<strong>5 Nights Accommodation:</strong> Wavecrest, Trennerys, Mitford Lodge, Haga Haga & Crawfords'
     - '<strong>All meals:</strong> from dinner on arrival night to breakfast on departure day (5 Breakfasts, 4 Packed Lunches and 5 Dinners).'
     - '<strong>Hiking Guide</strong> on every hike day'
     - '<strong>Private Transfer</strong> - collect from Crawfords – transfer to Wavecrest (for self-drives) OR return airport transfers if flying into/out of East London'
     - '<strong>Vehicle Luggage transfers</strong> incl on last 2 hike days: Morgan Bay to Haga & Haga to Crawfords'
   notIncludes:
     - '<strong>Porters</strong> are employed on the first <strong>2 hikes day</strong>.
 We must pre-book the porters, but porters are paid directly – budget  R200 - R250/porter/per day'
     - 'If you are a large group, a vehicle luggage transfer from Trennerys - Morgan Bay - R1100/transfer.'
     - Change to Morgan Bay hotel (avail dependent) – budget extra R250/pp

-destination: wildcoast
-activity:
-  - hiking
-subActivity:
-  - slackpacking
 popularTour:
+  featured: 7
   image: ../../img/generic/pp-hh-500.jpg
   tagline: Hotel Hopping
   title: Slackpacking Southern Wild Coast
-  description: "If your idea of a hiking holiday is as much about the chilled wine, comfy bed and seafood dinner, then look no further than the Lower Wild Coast Hotel-Hopping trails.
-Starting at Kob Inn and finishing at Cintsa, we have 3-7 night options."
+  description: 'If your idea of a hiking holiday is as much about the chilled wine, comfy bed and seafood dinner, then look no further than the Lower Wild Coast Hotel-Hopping trails.
+Starting at Kob Inn and finishing at Cintsa, we have 3-7 night options.'
-activityTour:
+destinationTour:
+  order: 1
   image: ../../img/generic/pp-hh-500.jpg
   tagline: Hotel Hopping
   title: Slackpacking Southern Wild Coast
-  description: "If your idea of a hiking holiday is as much about the chilled wine, comfy bed and seafood dinner, then look no further than the Lower Wild Coast Hotel-Hopping trails.
-Starting at Kob Inn and finishing at Cintsa, we have 3-7 night options."
-destinationTour:
-  mage: ../../img/generic/pp-hh-500.jpg
-  tagline: Hotel Hopping
-  title: Slackpacking Southern Wild Coast
-  description: "If your idea of a hiking holiday is as much about the chilled wine, comfy bed and seafood dinner, then look no further than the Lower Wild Coast Hotel-Hopping trails.
-Starting at Kob Inn and finishing at Cintsa, we have 3-7 night options."
+  description: 'If your idea of a hiking holiday is as much about the chilled wine, comfy bed and seafood dinner, then look no further than the Lower Wild Coast Hotel-Hopping trails.
+Starting at Kob Inn and finishing at Cintsa, we have 3-7 night options.'
 ---